PieterKas/OAuth-2.0-DCR-with-Trusted-Issuer-Credentials/draft-kasselman-oauth-dcr-trusted-issuer-token.md

 # Security Considerations

-## Client secrets
+## Client Secrets
 Dynamic client registration is designed to increase the ease with which clients are registered in large scale deployments.
 The increased use of client secrets amplifies the risks of secret theft and information compromise.
 This risk is further amplified is those secrets are long lived or infrequently rotated.
 Clients that are provisioned with SPIFFE JWT-SVIDs or X.509-SVIDs, and use this specification MUST use them not only as software statements, but also when authenticating to the authorization server in subsequent OAuth flows.

 The use of VCs as client authentication mechansims in OAuth is undefine.
 Consequently, when using VCs as software statements, the authorization server MAY provision additional credentials, but SHOULD avoid provisioning client secrets to limit the risks of secret proliferation and the consequences of secret theft.

 # IANA Considerations

 This document has no IANA actions.

 --- back